wso2/docs-is/en/docs/setup/deployment-patterns.md

         ```
         <parameter name="membershipScheme">wka</parameter>
         ```
-        For more information, see [Clustering WSO2 Products - About Membership Schemes](../../administer/clustering-wso2-products).
+        For more information, see [About Membership Schemes](../../administer/clustering-overview/#about-membership-schemes).

     ??? tip "Click to see the instructions for WKA scheme"
         Configure the `localMemberHost` and `localMemberPort` entries.
 Add the IP of the editing node itself.